HexaPulsar/HexaPulsar/README.md

 - 🌱 I’m learning about Machine Learning, Scientific Computing and Statistics.

 - 👯 I’m looking to collaborate on fun projects!

+- 🔒 Most of my work is on private repos.

 - ⚡ Fun fact: I'm a SciFi nerd 🤓.